AZaitzeff/DMIIM/README.md

 # DMIIM
-This repository contains the code for the paper "On the Voronoi Implicit Interface Method" by Alexander Zaitzeff, Selim Esedoglu and Krishnakumar Garikipati.
+This repository contains the code for the paper "On the Voronoi Implicit Interface Method" by Alexander Zaitzeff, Selim Esedoglu and Krishnakumar Garikipati (https://arxiv.org/abs/1810.10920).

 ## Code
 The implementation of the parameterized curve code in sections four through six can be found in the para_curves folder.